 Every undergraduate student at RIT is assigned an academic advisor and they are a great resource for students.
 If you are new to the university (freshman and transfers) you are required to meet with your academic advisor during your first year.
 However, all students are strongly encouraged to meet with their academic advisor on a regular basis.
 Meetings with your academic advisor are a great time to ask questions about your plan of study and co-curricular opportunities, such as study abroad and undergraduate research.

 There are many ways to schedule an appointment with your academic advisor: phone, email, in-person, and the easiest way is through Starfish.
 Starfish allows you to conveniently schedule an appointment with your academic advisor from your electronic devices.
 Click here for instructions.

-Your academic advisor will let you know their preferred method of communication.
+There are many ways to contact your academic advisor: phone, email, and in-person.
+As you build rapport with your academic advisor, you will learn their preferred method of communication.
 Generally, the best way to contact your academic advisor is through email.
 You can email your academic advisor through SIS.
 Click on “details” in the advisor box and then click on your advisor’s name to send an email.

 RIT email is the primary tool advisors use to contact students.
 It is a good idea to check your RIT email at least once per day.
 If you use other email accounts, you should forward your other email to your RIT email account.
 Occasionally, advisors will contact you by phone or relay services.